kgisl/pythonFDP/notes/selectSortLectureGuide.md

 ```

 ## Part 1.5
+_Break Activity for the 20th min_ which also helps students review what was covered until now.

-Can you improve on the above logic?
+- Can you improve on the above logic?
 How can you do it?
 Please discuss with your immediate neighbour.
 	- if you know how to code it, write down the code in Python as well
 	- Go back and improve the pseudo code as well